-The Sassafras Award will include a $3,000 prize for a published book or unpublished manuscript.
-The Ozark Society Foundation will invite the author to a public presentation.
-If the winning submission is an unpublished manuscript, it will be considered for OSF publishing.
-The Sassafras Award is named for the logo for both the Ozark Society Foundation and the Ozark Society.
+The Sassafras Award includes a prize for a published book or unpublished manuscript.
+The Ozark Society Foundation invites the author to a public presentation.
+If the winning submission is an unpublished manuscript, it is considered for OS publishing.
+The Sassafras Award is named for the logo for the Ozark Society.
 The three-lobed sassafras leaf represents the organization’s mission of education, conservation, and recreation.

-Submitted work must be aligned with the Ozark Society Foundation’s mission and relate to the areas in Arkansas, Missouri, and Louisiana where the OSF operates.
+Submitted work must have with the Ozark Society’s mission and relate to the areas in Arkansas, Missouri, and Louisiana where the OS operates.
 Submissions are encouraged from any setting if this regional link is recognized and expressed.

 All genres are accepted, except for scientific writing.
-We are looking for book-length and/or substantive collections of fiction, creative nonfiction, poetry, dramatic writing, graphic novels, illustrated books, children’s books, young adult fiction, edited compilations, published columns, or blogs.
+We look for book-length and/or substantive collections of fiction, creative nonfiction, poetry, dramatic writing, graphic novels, illustrated books, children’s books, young adult fiction, edited compilations, published columns, or blogs.

 McCombs was a Stegner Fellow at Stanford University, and his honors and awards also include fellowships from the National Endowment for the Arts, the Kentucky Arts Council, the Ruth Lilly Poetry Fellowship from Poetry, and a Guggenheim Fellowship in poetry in 2017.